-Once the display console is powered up, it will automatically scan all the nearby Integrated Outdoor sensors and the Thermo-hygrometer Sensors.
+Once the display console is powered up, it will automatically scan all the nearby Integrated Outdoor sensors.

 Note: Do not press any button until all the remote sensors report in the display screen, otherwise the display console will terminate to connect with remote sensors.